How Long Does USPS Background Check Takes?

 GIS also provides background check services beyond the standard criminal history checks.
 GIS provides driving record checks on applicants that are applying for certain positions.

 Verifications are also performed by GIS.
-The employment verification check and education verification check are generally performed manually by contacting the last 5 years of employers and any schools the applicant submits as part of the background check questionnaire.
+The employment and education verification checks are generally performed manually by contacting the last 5 years of employers and any schools the applicant submits as part of the background check questionnaire.

 When asking how far back does USPS background check go, applicants should understand that the USPS background check time can be far longer than most individuals are used to.
 This is due to a variety of different reasons.